Subframe

+Animation showing the location of Vehicle Subframes in a CAD Vehicle.

 A subframe is a structural component of a vehicle, such as an automobile or an aircraft, that uses a discrete, separate structure within a larger body-on-frame or unibody to carry specific components like the powertrain, drivetrain, and suspension.
 The subframe is typically bolted or welded to the vehicle.
 When bolted, it often includes rubber bushings or springs to dampen vibrations.

 The primary purposes of using a subframe are to distribute high chassis loads over a wide area of relatively thin sheet metal of a monocoque body shell and to isolate vibrations and harshness from the rest of the body.
 For example, in an automobile with its powertrain contained in a subframe, forces generated by the engine and transmission can be sufficiently damped to prevent disturbing the passengers.
 Modern vehicles use separate front and rear subframes to reduce overall weight and cost while maintaining structural integrity.
 Additionally, subframes benefit production by allowing subassemblies to be created and later introduced to the main body shell on an automated line.

 There are generally three basic forms of the subframe: